 What Causes Neurofibromatosis Type 1?

 NF1 and NF2 are part of a group of rare conditions called RASopathies (raz-OP-uh-thees).
 These happen when there's a problem in the way cells communicate in one of the body's pathways.

 Children with neurofibromatosis type 1 have cells that don't make neurofibromin as they should.
 Neurofibromin is a protein that acts like a brake to stop the RAS pathway and keep cells from growing out of control.

 - grow out of control, leading to tumors and other problems

 This happens because of a change (mutation) in a gene called NF1.

-Classic: The NF1 gene change (mutation) affects all cells in the child's body.
+- Classic: The NF1 gene change affects all cells in the body.

-Mosaic: The child's body is a mix of cells with and without the NF1 gene change.
+- Mosaic: The body has a mix of cells with and without the NF1 gene change.

 How Is Neurofibromatosis Type 1 Diagnosed?